gerard33/sony-bravia/README.md

 ![sony_tv_plugin_hardware](https://cloud.githubusercontent.com/assets/11230573/24884146/6fc5ce16-1e48-11e7-8d9a-ca7d4db8a7b8.png)

 ## Testing the plugin
-To local test there is a `localtest.py` script that can be run from the command line.
+To do some easy testing with the plugin there is a `localtest.py` script that can be run from the command line.
-Make sure you enter the IP address and PSK of your TV in `localtest.py`.
+Make sure you enter the IP address and PSK of your TV in `localtest.py` before executing it.
 After that you can check if your TV works with the plugin.

 ```bash